 The city has one more melancholy claim to fame, however, as the place where novelist Jane Austen died.
 She was brought to a house in College Street (passed near the end of this walk, but not open to the public) for medical treatment in May 1817, and died in in the arms of her beloved sister Cassandra in the house on 18 July 1817, aged just 41.
 Cassandra wrote: “I have lost a treasure, such a Sister, a friend as never can have been surpassed.
 She was the sun of my life, the gilder of every pleasure, the soother of every sorrow.
 I had not a thought concealed from her, and it is as if I had lost a part of myself.”
 Jane was buried in Winchester Cathedral for no other reason than that she was a daughter of a clergyman, and because it would have been impractical to move her body back to the village of Chawton, where she lived with her sister and mother.
 Cassandra, as a woman, was not allowed to attend the funeral.

 The Westgate and Kingsgate, both passed on this walk, are the survivors of five medieval gates of Winchester.
 The others were demolished in the 18th century, or fell down – the Northgate, for example, collapsed while it was being used for a wedding party.
 The insides of both the surviving gates can be visited.
-The Westgate has a small (and free) museum on its upper floor, open 10-5pm Saturdays and 12-5pm Sundays from April to October, and 10-4pm Saturdays and 12-4pm Sundays from mid February to March.
+The Westgate has a small museum (admission £3) on its upper floor, open 10-5pm Saturdays and 11-4pm Sundays from mid February to October.
 There are pleasant views from its roof, where holes for pouring boiling oil can be seen.

 Incidentally, if you are only interested in a quick photograph of the cathedral, the best place is up the hill from the west front, by the railings and in front of the fine Georgian house.
 On your way back to the west front, look for a famous tombstone among the graves to your right to a grenadier who died from “a violent fever contracted by drinking small beer when hot”.
 Whether it was hot beer or a hot grenadier that was at fault is not clear.